severian5it/BoardgameNerd/README.md

 - How to set up your Mongo Atlas account [here](https://docs.atlas.mongodb.com/).

 ### Installation
+the following instruction applies to `MacOS` or `Linux` environment, for Windows please find the following [this link](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) on how to activate an enviroment, and install  modules from requirements file.

 1. clone locally the github repository with the following command.
 ```
 git clone https://github.com/severian5it/BoardGameNerd.git